How to Find a Job After College

 The good news is that while some aspects of the job search are out of your hands (Covid-19, anyone?), others are very much in your control.

 One of those aspects is earning a college degree.
 You’re more likely to find a job if you hold a college degree than if you don’t, and you’re more likely to earn more money, according to the U.S. Bureau of Labor Statistics.

 When should you start looking for a job?

 In a word: NOW.
 Most students start their search a few months before college graduation, or soon afterward.
 And if that’s you, don’t worry; it’s not the end of the world.
-But starting sooner will make life a lot easier in the long run.
+But starting sooner rather than waiting will make finding a job after college a lot easier.

 You get the idea: There’s lots to do.
 Start early.

 The first item on any job search tips list is to visit your college's career center.
 “Research shows that (college) students who work with career services are more likely to find a job, and more likely to be satisfied with that job,” says Haydee Nunez, director of North Central College’s career development center.
 "I know it can be stressful to start the job search process when you’re still taking classes and maybe working a part-time job.
 But it’s absolutely worth it.”

 And, Fouts adds, it’s never too soon: “We can help you even if you’re a first-year (college) student who hasn’t declared a major yet.
 I can’t tell you how often students tell me, ‘I wish I had come to see you earlier.’”

 Many college and university career centers will work one-on-one with students to identify their skills and interests, research on the job market and companies, craft recent graduate resumes, and conduct practice interviews.
 Some colleges, like North Central, also provide free access to premium online tools like Handshake and Big Interview.
 North Central’s career development staff also offers a wide range of programs and services throughout the academic year; this year, those include an online All-majors Job and Internship Fair, for example.